4 charged in Los Angeles death of rising rapper Pop Smoke

 The 20-year-old New York rapper, whose legal name is Bashar Barakah Jackson, was killed Feb.
 19 at a home in the Hollywood Hills.
 A 911 call from a friend of someone in the house reported armed intruders inside the home, police previously said.

-Walker, 19, and Rodgers, 18, face the death penalty or life in prison without the possibility of parole if convicted.
-Both are expected to be arraigned Monday.
+Walker, 19, and Rodgers, 18, could face the death penalty or life in prison without the possibility of parole if convicted.
+The arraignment for both men has been postponed until Tuesday.

-Jaquan Murphy, 21, was also arrested in connection to the incident last week.
+Jaquan Murphy, 21, was also arrested in connection with the incident last week.
 The complaint includes gang and gun allegations.

 Capt.
 Jonathan Tippet, who oversees the Los Angeles Police Department’s elite Robbery-Homicide Division, said three men and two teenage boys likely went to the home because they knew Pop Smoke was there from social media posts.
 They stole items from the home, though Tippet said he could not divulge what was taken.